bocoup/learn-terraform/exercises/managing-static-file-storage/overview.md

 bucket name and the domain name.
 To host `www.wakawaka.com`, for example, your S3 bucket should be named `www.wakawaka.com`.

-If you're hosting a static single page application that use client-side routing and a single `index.html` file, it's likely you'll have to set your error document to the same resource as your index document and let the router handle displaying the error page.
+If you're hosting a static single page application that uses client-side routing it's likely you'll have to set your error document to the same resource as your index document.
+That way when you visit a page that doesn't exist, AWS will still serve the index page (the client side router will take care of the rest).

-The downside to this is that your site will not return the `200` http code for routed requests, though this can be [mitigated] by using Cloudfront, Amazon's CDN.
+The downside to this is that your site will not return the `200` http code for most requests, though this can be [mitigated] by using Cloudfront, Amazon's CDN.
 Also, server-side rendering is out of the picture.

 Once you have your bucket configured appropriately, you can wire up DNS by setting a `CNAME` record to the bucket's `website_endpoint` value.

 ### REDIRECT BUCKETS
-Because buckets can only respond to requests from domains that match their name, supporting subdomains is a bit non-traditional.
-For example, if you want the canonical version of your site be `www.yoursite.com`, you'll want requests made to `yoursite.com` to be redirected to `www.yoursite.com`.
+Because buckets can only respond to requests from domains that match their name, supporting subdomains is a bit circuitous.
+For example, if the canonical version of your site should be `www.yoursite.com`, you'll want requests made to `yoursite.com` to be redirected to `www.yoursite.com`.

 Thankfully, S3 has a purpose built "redirection mode" for buckets.
-Simply create an empty bucket with the name `yoursite.com` and configure it to point to `www.yoursite.com`.
+Simply create an empty bucket with the name `yoursite.com` and configure it to redirect all requests to `www.yoursite.com`.

 ### ACCESS POLICIES
 S3 buckets support fine grained permissions control though an incredibly robust